raphaellmsousa/roboticND/project5/README.md

 ## Mapping

-Next requirement for the home service robot is to map the environment.
+Next requirement for the Home Service Robot is to map the environment.
 ROS also provides some packages for mapping, in the project Map My World it was used the RTAB-Map (Real-Time Appearance-Based Mapping), it is possible to find more information about this package here wiki.ros.org/rtabmap_ros.

 Here in this project it was used the gmapping package for mapping.
 This package uses the occupancy grid algorithm to build a 2d map from the environment.
 It is possible to find more information here http://wiki.ros.org/gmapping.

-After mapping, it is possible to save the results with the follow command:
+Obs1.: after mapping, it is possible to save the results with the follow command:

 ```bash
 rosrun map_server map_saver -f /home/raphaell/workspace/catkin_ws/src/map
 ```

-Obs.: after running the above command, we got this error:
+Obs2.: after running the above command, we got this error:

 ```bash
 rospack: error while loading shared libraries: librospack.so